 “Buildings and the walls of buildings are collapsed,” he said.
 “The windows, the cars, everything is burned around it, people are burned.
 So many injured.
 The scene is outrageous, may God grant us peace.”

-A video posted on YouTube showed a column of thick black smoke rising from the center of town; another video showed what appeared to be where one of the bombs exploded.
-Rescuers were pulling bloodied people from the street, the side of a building had been torn off, and the windows of the building across the rubble-crusted street had been blown out.
+A video posted on YouTube showed a column of thick, black smoke rising from the center of town; another video showed what appeared to be where one of the bombs erupted.
+Rescuers were pulling bloodied people from the street, the side of a building had been torn off and the windows of the building across the rubble-crusted street had been blown out.

 CNN is not able to confirm the videos’ authenticity.

 The blast drew swift condemnation internationally, including from U.S. Secretary of State John Kerry, who vowed that Washington will “stand with our ally Turkey.”